gertscha/dotfiles/README.md

 Because Niri uses the Gnome portal, the file picker usually dialogue requires Nautilus, so it needs to be installed.

-Mako notifier is also configured, but not enabled and has not been used/tested in a long time.
-I prefer `sway-notification-center`.

 Previously I have used [mpdris2-rs](https://github.com/szclsya/mpdris2-rs) to integrate mpd into mpdris.
 But I had some stability issues (crashes of waybar